For a manual build, choose the path below that matches your system.

 to correctly set up the MPI environment.

-If you installed dependencies in some other way, then you should provide a path to each package’s installation directory via -DX_ROOT, in which X is the package name in capital letters.
-Similarly, if you want to use an external installation of a bundled dependency, you’ll need to remove the line -DIBAMR_FORCE_BUNDLED_X.
+If you installed dependencies in some other way, provide a path to each package’s installation directory via -DX_ROOT, in which X is the package name in capital letters.
+Similarly, if you want to use an external installation of a bundled dependency, you need to remove the line -DIBAMR_FORCE_BUNDLED_X.

 Start by getting the most recent IBAMR release: